 Making your own boxes (or other containers like these up-cycled canisters) is definitely a great skill for anyone who makes gifts, whether they are food gifts or handmade treasures!

 I have a very special gift box technique I'd like to show you today that I'm simply calling the clear lid technique.
 This gift box technique has two different, both gorgeous looks.

 Clear lids are great for extra special handmade gifts that you really want to show off.
 Yet, you can also use this technique to make your homemade food gifts look professionally decadent and extremely elegant.

 One more way to use these clear lids is with something store-bought.
 You can use this technique to compliment anything from a few cute little candies to a pair of gorgeous earrings!

 You can click on either picture below to go straight to the tutorial for that photo or simply scroll down.

-Below, you'll find tutorials on how to make two different types of clear lids.
+Below, you'll find tutorials on how to make gift boxes like each of the photos above... enjoy!

 First of all, I'll show you how to make gift boxes with a simple clear lid, so that your gift presentation and the gift itself become one beautiful creation...